kundajelab/dragonn/getting_started.md

  ![Instance running](https://github.com/annashcherbina/dragonn/blob/gh-pages-jekyll/images/aws_running.png "Instance running")

 8. Select your instance, and click the **Connect** button.
 You will see instructions on how to connect to your instance through ssh (If you are running Windows, you will need an SSH client such as [putty](<http://www.chiark.greenend.org.uk/~sgtatham/putty/>).
 Follow the instructions in the popup window to chmod your key file (see step 6g) and ssh into your instance.
-It is likely that you will need to ssh in as the "ubuntu" user rather than the root user.
+It is likely that you will need to ssh in as the "ubuntu" user rather than the "root" user.
 Modify the example command to indicate:
  ```
  ssh -i 'dragonn_keys.pm' ubuntu@ec2-52-43-29-19.us-west-2.compute.amazonaws.com
  ```